JanviDhonde/CommonwealthBank_DataScience/README.md

 # Commonwealth Bank Introduction to Data Science Job Simulation
 **CommonwealthBank_DataScience:** <br>
 I completed the Commonwealth Bank Data Science job simulation on Forage, where I created data engineering pipelines to extract valuable insights from datasets.
 I learned data anonymization for privacy compliance and designed optimized databases.
-This experience enhanced my skills in data analysis, database design, and ensuring data privacy.
+This experience enhanced my skills in data analysis, database design, and ensuring data privacy..

 **Repository Overview:**
 This repository showcases my experience in Commonwealth Bank's Introduction to Data Science job simulation on the Forage platform.
 During this simulation, I worked on a data engineering project where I aggregated datasets, extracted valuable insights, and ensured compliance with data privacy regulations.
 I also designed and optimized databases for efficient data management and analysis.